Skip to main content

 To make ethical, informed decisions, ākonga should understand how parts of the system interact, and the possible implications of changes in the system, particularly changes caused by human activities.

-Title: Physical phenomena can be explained through physics principles and communicated using physics conventions
+Title: Physical phenomena can be explained through physics concepts and communicated using physics conventions

 Big Idea Body: